Melanoma at a glance

-Other signs include: a non-healing sore; redness or swelling outside the border; an alteration of the mole’s surface (a nodule, bump or scaliness appears and bleeding and oozing may occur); or pigment spreading into skin surrounding the spot.
+Other signs include: a nonhealing sore; redness or swelling outside the border; an alteration of the mole’s surface (a nodule, bump or scaliness appears, and bleeding and oozing may occur); or pigment spreading into skin surrounding the spot.

 Treatment of melanoma skin cancer

-Treatments depend on the size and stage of the melanoma, as well as such other factors as overall health.
+Treatments depend on the size and stage of the cancer, as well as such other factors as overall health.
 The team of doctors making treatment decisions may include a dermatologist, surgical oncologist, medical oncologist or radiation oncologist.

 Early-stage melanomas are often treated with surgery alone; more advanced cases may need additional treatments.
-In addition to the treatments listed below, melanoma patients may want to discuss clinical trials options with their oncologist.
+In addition to the treatments listed below, patients may want to discuss clinical trials options with their oncologist.

 - Surgery can sometimes remove the tumor, and dermatologists can remove thin melanomas during a biopsy.
 The tumor is removed along with a border of normal skin and a layer of tissue beneath it.
 Lymph nodes may also be removed if the cancer has spread.
-A surgical cure for melanoma that has metastasized to other organs is unlikely.
+A surgical cure for this cancer that has metastasized to other organs is unlikely.
 Surgical risks include infection, anesthesia reactions, blood loss and organ and tissue damage.

 - Immunotherapy (or biological therapy) involves medicines to stimulate the immune system to recognize and destroy cancer cells.

 - Targeted therapy attacks cancer cells without killing healthy cells and is sometimes an option for patients with specific genetic mutations.
 Drugs or other substances can identify and attack genes or other agents that allow cancer cells to proliferate.
 Side effects may occur, such as fatigue and mouth sores.